-Deadline for Hollywood actors negotiations with studio passes with no word on strike
+No deal on Hollywood actors contract, strike vote will be held Thursday morning

-LOS ANGELES (AP) — A deadline for Hollywood actors to reach a deal with studios and streaming services passed Thursday without word on whether a strike will be called.
+LOS ANGELES (AP) — The union representing film and television actors says no deal has been reached with studios and streaming services and its leadership will vote on whether to strike later Thursday.

-The Screen Actors Guild -American Federation of Television and Radio Artists had set a deadline for 11:59 p.m.
-Wednesday — mere hours after this year’s Emmy nominations were announced — for a deal to be reached.
-Just after midnight Thursday, no update had been announced.
+The Screen Actors Guild -American Federation of Television and Radio Artists said early Thursday that its decision on whether to join already striking screenwriters will be considered by leadership at a meeting later Thursday.

+If the actors go on strike, it will be the first time since 1960 that actors and writers picket film and television productions.

+“This is the Union’s choice, not ours.
+In doing so, it has dismissed our offer of historic pay and residual increases, substantially higher caps on pension and health contributions, audition protections, shortened series option periods, a groundbreaking AI proposal that protects actors’ digital likenesses, and more,” the AMPTP said in a statement.

+It added that instead of continuing to negotiate, “SAG-AFTRA has put us on a course that will deepen the financial hardship for thousands who depend on the industry for their livelihoods.”

 If the actors strike, they will formally join screenwriters on the picket lines outside studios and filming locations in a bid to get better terms from studios and streaming giants like Netflix and Amazon.
-It would be the first time since 1960 that the two guilds are on strike at the same time.
+The actors’ guild has previously authorized a strike by a nearly 98% margin.

-Members of the Writers Guild of America have been on strike since early May, slowing production on film and television series on both coasts and in productions centers like Atlanta.
+Members of the Writers Guild of America have been on strike since early May, slowing the production of film and television series on both coasts and in production centers like Atlanta.

-Issues in negotiations include the unregulated use of artificial intelligence and effects on residual pay brought on by the streaming ecosystem that has emerged in recent years.
+Issues in negotiations include the unregulated use of artificial intelligence and the effects on residual pay brought on by the streaming ecosystem that has emerged in recent years.

-Actors, including SAG-AFTRA President Fran Drescher, have joined writers on picket lines for weeks in solidarity.
-An actors strike would prevent performers from working on sets or promoting their projects.
+Actors have joined writers on picket lines for weeks in solidarity.
+An actors’ strike would prevent performers from working on sets or promoting their projects.

 Whether the cast of Christopher Nolan’s film “Oppenheimer” attends Thursday’s London premiere hangs in the balance of whether the actors strike.